Kailu County: History

 As the traditional seat of Ar Khorchin, East Jaruud and West Jaruud, the 3 areas are abbreviated in Chinese as the 3 R's since each contains the word R transcribed as "LU" in Chinese.
 The 3 R's was then known as the 3 Lu's as well.
 In 1905, with the slogan of developing the 3 R's (開發三魯), the city took the name of such abbreviation and was named 開魯 (KAI LU).

+Administrative divisions

+Kailu County is made up of 10 towns.